ubcgif/dcip2d/content/fieldExample.rst

 +-----------------------------------+------------------------------------+

-The results of the inversion were once again compared to the corresponding 3D IP inversion :raw-latex:`\cite[]{Rutley01}` and are shown in Figure reffig:realIPres.
+The results of the inversion were once again compared to the corresponding 3D IP inversion :ref:`Rutley01` and are shown in Figure reffig:realIPres.

 .. figure:: ../images/realIPres.png
-   :alt: (a) The recovered model from inverting IP data along profile 13700, Cluny prospect, Queensland, Australia and the associated (b) convergence curves.
-For reference, (c) the results acquired in 2001 over the same profile.
+   :name: realIPres

    (a) The recovered model from inverting IP data along profile 13700, Cluny prospect, Queensland, Australia and the associated (b)